Prag8855/aab/content/guides/german-health-insurance.md

 There are exceptions.
 If you work less than 20 hours per week, you can still get the student tariff, even if your income is over {{MINIJOB_MAX_INCOME|cur}}€ per month.[^46] There are also different rules for [internships](#for-an-internship) and [apprenticeships](#for-an-apprenticeship).

-[Ask a broker](#insurance-brokers) to help you choose.
+[Ask an expert](#insurance-brokers) to help you choose.
 They can help you find the cheapest health insurance.
 Their help is free.

 ### For unemployed people